-This course will be delivered in a blended format.
-Students will be required to attend some Zoom sessions and complete synchronous and asynchronous online activities.
+This course has been listed as online synchronous to remain accessible to as many people as possible.
+There will also be the option to meet in-person sometimes should students prefer.
+Primarily the course will be delivered in a blended format.
+Students will be required to attend some Zoom or in-person sessions and then complete synchronous and asynchronous online activities.
 There is no textbook.
 Material will be delivered online using a variety of media - videos, podcast, film - as well as readings, journal entries and discussion forums on our Moodle site.
 There will also be weekly discussion video meetings held over Zoom which will be used to chat about the material and engage with each other during the term.
 Depending on the pandemic situation as we move through the Fall, there may be some opportunity for Whitehorse-based students to gather in person.
 It is expected that this course will require around 3 hours of viewing / additional reading each week, although it is important to note that the time required will vary by individual.